 All resident student mail is normally delivered to student mailboxes by 11AM on weekdays.
-There is no delivery Saturdays and Sundays.
-Recipients are notified they have an oversized package by a package pick-up slip that will be placed in their mailbox.
+There is no weekend delivery.
+Recipients are notified they have an oversized package by a package pick- up slip that will be placed in their mailbox.
 Recipients will need to show their slip and student ID to the mailroom personnel during mailroom hours to claim their package.
-Resident students having difficulty with receiving mail should notify the Mailroom.

-Mail should be addressed to you as follows:

-BOX# QUINCY, IL 6230 2
+Mail should be addressed to you as follows: YOUR NAME QUINCY UNIVERSITY 1800 LIND ST., BOX# QUINCY, IL 62301

-1800 LIND ST.,

-UNIVERSITY

-QUINCY

-YOUR NAME

-Stamps are available, as well as, postal services such as weighing and shipping letters/packages. the mailroom will remain closed when the university is closed
+Stamps are available, as well as, postal services such as weighing and shipping letters/packages. the mailroom will remain closed when the university is closed.